amilajack/project-checklist/README.md

 * Recommendations
   * A value proposition can have multiple propositions
-  * Having better performance than competing projects usually isn't enough to convice people to use your project.
+  * Having better performance than competing projects usually isn't enough to convince people to use your project.
 If you are using better performance as your only value proposition, consider adding other value propositions (see [the tweet](https://twitter.com/sebmck/status/1105189411690405892)).

 - [x] Decide what your value proposition is
 - [x] Communicate your value proposition in your `README` and in your tagline